 • The services variation was restricted to the main United States grocery store.

-• Lowering of extra cost of ad.
+• Cutting down of extra cost of ad.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.